-370 Regarding the length of the course, students and staff responded to two statements comparing a five-week period of distributed learning, with a 10-day intensive course, one question focusing on the benefit to them as individuals and the other on the benefit to the group.
-A score of 1 correlated with a bad perception and a score of 5 a good perception.
-There was a broad spread in response to both questions (Figure 4a and b).
-But both cohorts, students and staff, felt that the extended five-week time period was "beneficial to individual students", with pre-course median scores of 3 (students and staff) and 3.5

-(students) and 4 (staff) post-course.
-For the "benefit of the group as a whole", median scores were consistent pre- and post-course with scores of 4 (students) and 3 (staff).
+Regarding the length of the course, students and staff responded to two statements comparing a 5-week period of distributed learning with a 10 d intensive course, with one question focusing on the benefit to them as individuals and the other focusing on the benefit to the group.
+A score of 1 correlated with a bad perception, and a score of 5 correlated with a good perception.
+There was a broad spread in response to both questions (Fig. 4a, b); however, both cohorts, students and staff, felt that the extended 5-week time period was "beneficial to individual students", with pre-course median scores of 3 (students and staff) and post-course scores of 3.5 (students) and 4 (staff).
+For the "benefit of the group as a whole", median scores were consistent pre- and post-course, with scores of 4 (students) and 3 (staff).

-Students and staff had quite different perceptions of how much caring responsibilities would impact the students' ability to engage in and complete work (Figure 4c).
-Both the pre-course student and staff 380 perceptions and the post-course student and staff perceptions are significantly different.
-Pre-course the Mann-Whitney U test gave a U of 12 (U at p < 0.05 is 34 and at p< 0.01 U is 24), for the difference between student and staff perceptions.
-The students had a median of 1 pre-course and the staff a median of 4.
-IQRs were 1-1.5 (students) and 3-5 (staff), post-course the student median stayed at 1 with an IQR of 1-2.5.
-For the staff the post-course median and IOR was 3.
-Post-course the Mann-Whitney U test, for 385 the difference between student and staff perceptions, gave a U of 13 (U at p < 0.05 is 20 and at p<0.01 U is 13).
+Students and staff had quite different perceptions of how much caring responsibilities would impact the students' ability to engage in and complete work (Fig. 4c).
+Both the precourse student and staff perceptions and the post-course student and staff perceptions were significantly different.
+Precourse, the Mann-Whitney U test gave a U value of 12 (U at p < 0.05 is 34, and U at p < 0.01 is 24) for the difference between student and staff perceptions.
+The students had a median of 1 pre-course, and the staff had a median of 4.
+The IQR values were 1-1.5 (students) and 3-5 (staff).
+Postcourse, the student median remained at 1, with an IQR of 1- 2.5.
+For staff, the post-course median and IQR values were 3.
+Post-course, the Mann-Whitney U test for the difference between student and staff perceptions gave a U value of 13 (U at p < 0.05 is 20, and U at p < 0.01 is 13).

-Students predicted a range of outcomes regarding "internet issues affecting progress" (Figure 4d), with 390 scores of 1 indicating not much impact and 5 a lot of impact.
-The full range of responses, 1-5, were submitted by students' pre-course, but the median value shifted towards little impact, from scores of 2 (staff and students) pre-course to 3 (staff and students) post-course.
-Opinion on the value of a printed workbook were generally positive (Figure 4e-g).
-Scores of 1 indicated that it had not really helped, and 5 yes, a lot of help.
-Students' opinion was broad as to the usefulness of a workbook in terms of "finding a quiet space to work" in advance of the course (Figure 4e) with an IQR 2.25-4, and a median score of 395 4, whereas staff more consistently believed it would be useful (IQR 4-5), also with a median score of 4.
-Post-course median scores all remained at 4 (students and staff), but with an IOR spanning 1-5 (students) and 3-4 (staff).
-In terms of a workbook allowing "students to reflect on their work away from a screen" (Figure 4f), both students and staff agreed that this was true with positively skewed and 400 narrow IOR ranges across pre- and post-course questionnaires, and median scores pre-course of 5 (students and staff) and post-course 5 (students) and 4 (staff).
-Students believed that the workbook would "provide a resource for future reference" (Figure 4g) (median scores of 5 pre- and post-course); staff scored this statement with a median score of 4 pre- and post-course.
+Students predicted a range of outcomes regarding "internet issues affecting progress" (Fig. 4d), with a score of of 1 indicating little impact, and a score of 5 indicating a lot of impact.
+The full range of responses (1-5) were submitted by students pre-course, but the median value shifted towards little impact, from scores of 2 (staff and students) pre-course to 3 (staff and students) post-course.
+The opinion on the value of a printed workbook were generally positive (Fig. 4e, f, g).
+A score of 1 indicated that it had not really helped, whereas a score of 5 indicated that it had helped a lot.
+Student opinion was broad as to the usefulness of a workbook in terms of "finding a quiet space to work" in advance of the course (Fig. 4e), with an IQR of 2.25-4 and a median score of 4, whereas staff more consistently believed it would be useful (IQR 4-5 and a median score of 4).
+Post-course, the median scores all remained at 4 (students and staff), although with an IQR spanning 1-5 (students) and 3-4 (staff).
+In terms of a workbook allowing "students to reflect on their work away from a screen" (Fig. 4f), both students and staff agreed that this was true, with positively skewed and narrow IQRs across pre- and post-course questionnaires and median pre-course scores of 5 (students and staff) and post-course scores of 5 (students) and 4 (staff).
+Students believed that the workbook would "provide a resource for future reference" (Fig. 4g) (median scores of 5 pre- and post-course); staff scored this statement with a median score of 4 pre- and post-course.